When looking at notable, affluent NYC addresses – 740 Park Avenue, in the Lenox Hill neighborhood of the Upper East Side in Manhattan, is legendary.

 Additionally, a fire broke out in one of the apartments in 2016 due to a faulty sauna, damaging several other residences, including David Koch’s home, causing him to stay in a hotel while repairs were completed.
 The fire originated in J. Ezra Merkin’s unit (the man thought to have been the financier for famous swindler Bernie Madoff) because someone left something flammable too close to the heating mechanism of the sauna.
 It affected several nearby dwellings and caused significant damage, though no one was seriously hurt.
 This was yet another shocking experience in Koch’s fascinating life.

 Let’s go over some history of 740 Park Avenue and the names that have made the address famous.
-Interestingly, the building has the highest concentration of billionaires in the country and possibly worldwide, calling it home.
+Interestingly, the building has the highest concentration of billionaires in the country and possibly worldwide.
 Back in 2004, it was reported that 6 out of the Forbes 25 richest New Yorkers – all billionaires – either currently live or had lived at 740 Park Ave.
 Today, the list of icons remains impressive, proof of its timeless magnificence.

 In 1971, Saul Steinberg, a New York businessman who was a millionaire before his 30th birthday and a billionaire before his 40th, bought the Rockefeller duplex for $285,000.
 In 2000, he sold it for around $30 million to Stephen Schwarzman, co-founder, chairman, and CEO of The Blackstone Group.